RealTeeCee/DataStructureAndAlgorithm/English/Homework/Homework10_Present_Perfect.md

 20. How long have you waited for the bus?
 - I have waited for the bus for 10 minutes.

-21.How long have they saved up for their trip?
+21. How long have they saved up for their trip?
 - They have saved up for thier trip since June.

 22. How long has he played the guitar?
 - He has played the guitar since he was young.

-23 How long have she searched for a new apartment?
+23. How long have she searched for a new apartment?
 - She has searched for a new apartment since she saved up enough money.

 24. How many times has she watched that movie?
 - She has watched that movie twice before.